 Established in 1851.
 An important Gullah/Geechee heritage site, preserved in recognition of generations of enslaved people and its cultural and historical significance.

 1 Pass 1 Price Includes 40+ Attractions

 Grand Federal townhouse completed in 1808.
 Restored interior w/ elaborate ornamentation, period antiques & a magnificent free-flying staircase.
 Set amid spacious lush gardens.

 Situated on an island at the entrance to Charleston Harbor, Fort Sumter is where the American Civil War started on April 12, 1861.
 The fort is accessible only by boat.

 City’s most intact antebellum urban complex (c.
 1820).
 Historic interiors, surviving virtually unaltered since 1858, have been conserved & stabilized.
 Many original objects.

 Built in 1825 on Charleston’s High Battery, the house today stewards both the history of two Charleston families, and the enslaved workers who made their lifestyle possible.

 “Simply delightful!” -NYTheatre.com

-A plantation relic once owned by a Founding Father is a National Park Service site.
-Enjoy the grounds, historic cottage, exhibits, film, museum shop, and programs.
-Free entry.
+A plantation relic once owned by a Founding Father is a National Park Service site with grounds, historic house, exhibits, film, museum shop, and programs.
+Free.
+Open Wed-Sun

 Open M-Su.
 Built in 1841 to sell produce and meats, it features small shops, restaurants and flea market with everything from produce to antiques.